gugacosta/Engenharia-de-Software/README.md

 # Engenharia-de-Software
-Here are my annotations about the subjects of postgradueted program in Software Engineer.
+Here are my annotations about the subjects of postgraduate program in Software Engineer.